Thomas Rawls top RB on Seahawks depth chart, but Week One status unknown

 If Rawls doesn’t play, the Packers depth chart says that former Packer Eddie Lacy will be the top back in the rotation.
 That would make for a good storyline in a game that already looks like one of the best of the opening weekend, but it will be a bit before we now if it is in play.

 C.J.
-Prosise is in the third spot and Carroll said he is ready to play after his own ankle injury.
-Seventh-round pick Chris Carson is the next back on the list after a strong showing in preseason action.
+Prosise and seventh-round pick Chris Carson round out the depth chart.
+Carroll said Prosise is ready to play after his own ankle injury while Carson is coming off a strong preseason that likely has him in the mix for playing time early in his rookie season.